jjmcsorley/bootstrap-jekyll/README.md

 ### To Maybe

+- add lazy load
-- Consider incorporating firebase for login features such as commenting, chat, dashboards,
+- incorporate firebase for login features such as commenting, chat, and dashboards

 ### To Done